-HIV treatment reduces risk of malaria recurrence in children, study showsNovember 28th, 2012 in Diseases, Conditions, Syndromes /
+HIV treatment reduces risk of malaria recurrence in children, study showsNovember 28, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A combination of anti-HIV drugs has been found to also reduce the risk of recurrent malaria by nearly half among HIV-positive children, according to researchers supported by the National Institutes of Health.